 Now the Amazon Lily receives same treatment as other plants.
-It summers under a tree in the garden and winters in a greenhouse run at 55° degrees Fahrenheit minimum, with ventilators set to open at 75° degrees Fahrenheit when the sun is shining.
+It summers under the partial shade of a tree in the garden and winters in a greenhouse run at 55° degrees Fahrenheit minimum, with ventilators set to open at 75° degrees Fahrenheit when the sun is shining.
 Potted in a well-drained soil in an earthernware pot, with broken pieces over the drainage hole.

 Every two weeks it is fed with a soluble concentrated liquid plant food and sprayed each morning with warm water.